 Some of the studies cited stated that, whilst younger athletes needed only 20g of protein for recovery, the needs of those in the older cohort were significantly higher: around 35 to 40g.

 And it's not just recovery where protein is important.
 It also helps keep you feeling fuller for longer (thus reducing the temptation to reach for carbs and caffeine) and builds more muscle, which in turn increases your metabolic rate, boosting your energy levels and helping to fuel your exercise.

 Good sources of protein include lean meats such as chicken and turkey, beans, lentils, legumes, fish and tofu.
-When preparing meats, be sure to opt for healthier cooking methods such as grilling or air-frying (we've picked the best health grills and best air-fryers to help you do just that).
+When preparing meats, be sure to opt for healthier cooking methods such as grilling or air-frying (we've picked the best healthy air fryers to help you do just that).